-Whiskey, fast cars, underground rap, and battling MCs versus a moralizing ‘conscious rap’ group and the rage of the state: Mali’s youth music scene erupted into a full moral panic in recent weeks, after one rap crew denounced the rest of Bamako’s rappers as a cesspool of moral corruption.
+Whiskey, fast cars, underground rap, and battling MCs versus a moralizing ‘conscious rap’ group and the rage of the state: Mali’s youth music scene erupted into a full moral panic in recent weeks, after .
 In the West, Mali is known for Blues-infused traditional melodies, but on the streets of Bamako, it is Tupac vs. Biggie, violence and all.

 The group Sofas of the Republic on Monday organized a press conference to denounce the depraved excesses of Malian rap.
 The conference at the Bamako youth center brought together representatives of the state, the judiciary, and religious leaders.
 Its triple objective, according to the spokesman for the Sofas, Mohammed Bathily, who calls himself Ras Bath: enlighten the public on the atmosphere of moral deviance among Malian rappers, call on various actors to respond quickly to this growing social ill, and finally, to sign and deliver a written demand that these criminal practices cease.

 There was a time when things were different: think back to Tata Pound on the stage during the inauguration of President Amadou Toumani Toure.
 A crowning moment for these young people after their work in raising awareness among youth.
 But less than ten years later, Malian rap has fallen far indeed; very few are still making a positive contribution these days.
 Prison is what most of them deserve, for their public behavior and for their dangerous influence over their fans.

 Gaspi’s Ke Wale (‘The Victorious’).
 Bamako’s emcees rap in Bambara, mixed with a little French and the occasional English ‘motherfucker’